inclusive-design/adaptive-palette/docs/WordPrediction.md

 The model query needs `enableModelQuery` set and both prompts filled in; anything less leaves it off.

-How many messages are kept comes from the top-level `maxStoredRecords` setting, which caps this log and the telegraphic translation log together.
+How many messages prediction draws on comes from the top-level `maxRecalledRecords` setting, which caps this log and the telegraphic translation log together -- see [Saved Data](#saved-data).

 When the section is missing or malformed, the feature is off and the rest of the configuration keeps working.